Early childhood and primary school teacher

-Studies are paid in installments and without any interest.
-At the time of registration, 50% of the total cost of the enrolled credits is paid*; the remaining 50% is split into nine monthly installments (from October to June) by direct debit.
+Course fees are paid in installments without any interest.
+At the time of enrollment, 50% of the total cost of the credits for which the student is enrolled must be paid*; the remaining 50% is split into nine monthly installments (from October to June) payable by direct debit.

 Find the help that best suits your needs between Blanquerna scholarships and grants, public and private grants or funding grants.